geospatial-jeff/pyasyncio-benchmark/README.md

 ## Test Results

 The `benchmark get-results` command fetches results from each test by querying the Prometheus metrics server, using information stored by each test in the SQLite database.

+The command creates a CSV file containing summary statistics across throughput/cpu and derived metrics like requests per second.
+At some point I will type up some better documentation on the outputs, hopefully the column names are straight forward enough.
+Note there is one row for each `{library_name} x {test_name} x {replica_count}`.
+The library does not (yet) attempt to aggregate metrics across multiple containers.

 This command need only be run once after all desired tests have completed.
 An end-to-end workflow looks like:

 ```shell